bitprophet/contribution-guide.org/index.rst

   it easy for others to take just that one set of changes from your repository, in case you have multiple unrelated changes floating around.

-    * A corollary: **don't submit multiple changes in the same branch/pull request**!
+    * A corollary: **don't submit unrelated changes in the same branch/pull request**!
 The maintainer shouldn't have to reject your awesome bugfix because the feature you put in with it needs more review.